JulianIrigoyen/wallet-manager/README.md

 - Build the project: ```cargo build```
 - Start the app: ```cargo run```
-  - Exposes an HTTP server at ```http://localhost:3693/api
+  - Exposes an HTTP server at ```http://localhost:3693/api```
     - POST     /transactions             > inserts a transaction using the provided JSON model.
     - DELETE   /transactions             > deletes all transactions in the database.
     - GET      /{walletAddress}/balance  > get the balance of a wallet.
   -

 - Test: ```cargo test```

 Commands:
-- psql -h localhost -U postgres -c ryz
+- Directly query the DB: psql -h localhost -U postgres -c ryz
--

 # Insert transactions